Android518-2017/git-lab-1/Labtext1.md

 ```

-So now there are 3 identical copies of this repository: on your h: drive, on github,
+So now there are 3 identical copies of this repository:
+1. on your h: drive
+2. on gitlab
-and on your second computer (or wherever you cloned just now).
+3. on your home computer (or wherever you cloned just now).

 modify some files, and/or create new ones, work with the directory I
 added home-planet.txt and changed README.md